Islam in Kenya: Islam in Western Kenya

-Although the struggle for independence in Kenya was a very crucial time for all Kenyans, very little is documented on Muslim’s participation.
-Given that there were Muslims involved in the negotiation for the inclusion of the Kadhi courts in the Independent Kenya’s constitution, points to key Muslim involvement.
+Although the struggle for independence in Kenya was a very crucial time for all Kenyans, very little is documented on Muslim's participation.
+Given that there were Muslims involved in the negotiation for the inclusion of the Kadhi courts in the Independent Kenya's constitution, points to key Muslim involvement.

 Events in the Muslim world from the nineteen-nineties, the experiences of crises and failures, power and success served as catalysts for the reassertion of Islam in public and private world, through a call for a return to true Islam.
 John Esposito sees the goal for the revivalisms as transformation of the society through Islamic formation of individuals at the grass roots (1999:20).

 The growing religious revivalism in personal and public Islamic life, created awareness on Islamic beliefs, culminating to increased religious observance, building of mosques, prayer and fasting, proliferation of religious programming, publications, and emphasis on Islamic dress and values.
 Lately, Islamic reassertion in public life, like the quest for the upgrading of the Kadhi Courts in Kenya have not gone unnoticed (Esposito:1999:9).

 Contemporary Islamic activisms are indebted to the ideology and organizational model of the Egyptian Muslim Brotherhoods (Ikhwhan) led by Hassan al-Banna and Sayyid Qutb; and the Islamic Society Jamaat-I-Islami led by Mawlana Abul ala Mawdudi.
 Their ideas and methods of revivalism are observed in different parts of the world today.
 They blamed the west for misleading the Muslim leaders and the Muslim leaders for blindly following the European ways.

 Whereas the Qur’ān and Hadith are fundamental, in responding to the demands and challenges of modernity, revival movements are crucial in spreading and restoring true Islam.
 Prolonged Muslim awareness has led to attraction to Islam, giving the converted a sense of pride.

-Methods used in recent trends of Islamization, are twofold, some directed to the Muslims, and others reaching to non-Muslims.
+Methods used in recent trends of Islamization, are two fold, some directed to the Muslims, and others reaching to non-Muslims.
 There has been increased social action, building of schools, health facilities, and relief food distribution.
 Moreover, proselytisation is carried out through print media, broadcasting, increased formation of Missionary organisations, and organisation of public debates (Mihadhara).